-NFL to unveil schedule on Wednesday — How many prime time games might Seahawks get?
+NFL to unveil schedule on Wednesday.
+How many prime time games might Seahawks get?

 It may be worth a reminder that every team’s opponents are already determined.
 What happens Wednesday is the setting of dates, times and TV designations.

 Seattle, like every NFC team, will play eight home games and nine road games this year to account for adding a 17th game.
-That will be flipped in 2022 when AFC teams will get the extra road game (which is obviously meant to keep things fair for the fight for playoff berths and home field advantage in each conference).
+That will be flipped in 2022 when AFC teams will get the extra road game.

-Teams that play eight home games then get an extra home preseason game, meaning in every year, teams are still playing 10 total home games and 10 total road games, which is important for teams in terms of their travel miles.
-And for fans, it at least means that over a two-year period, season ticket holders will get one extra regular season game for their money and one fewer preseason game.
+Teams that play eight home games then get an extra home preseason game, meaning in every year, teams are still playing 10 total home games and 10 total road games, which is important in terms of a team’s travel miles.
+In years with nine home regular-season games, season ticket holders will get one extra regular-season game for their money and one fewer preseason game.

 Opponents are determined through a formula that has been in place since divisions were realigned in 2002.

-Each team each year plays: six games against division opponents, home and road; four games, two home and two road against a division in its conference (which this year for the NFC West is the NFC North); four games, two home and two road, against a division in another conference (which this year for the Seahawks is the AFC South); two games against teams from the two other divisions in its conference based on division placing from the previous year, one home and one road (which for Seattle this year are the Saints and Washington); and now a 17th game against a team from the other conference.
+- Four games, two home and two road, against a division in another conference (which this year for the Seahawks is the AFC South)

+- Two games against teams from the two other divisions in its conference based on division placing from the previous year, one home and one road (which for Seattle this year are the Saints and Washington)

+- A 17th game against a team from the other conference.
 Each NFC West team this year will play a road game against a team from the AFC North based on division standing last season, which is how the Seahawks get an extra road game this year against the Steelers.

-So for Seattle that means home games against eight teams: Arizona Cardinals, Los Angeles Rams, San Francisco 49ers, Chicago Bears, Detroit Lions, Jacksonville Jaguars, New Orleans Saints, Tennessee Titans.
+So for Seattle that means home games against eight teams: the Arizona Cardinals, Los Angeles Rams, San Francisco 49ers, Chicago Bears, Detroit Lions, Jacksonville Jaguars, New Orleans Saints and Tennessee Titans.

-And for Seattle that means road games against nine teams: Arizona Cardinals, Los Angeles Rams, San Francisco 49ers, Green Bay Packers, Houston Texans, Indianapolis Colts, Minnesota Vikings, Pittsburgh Steelers, Washington Football Team.
+And for Seattle that means road games against nine teams: the Arizona Cardinals, Los Angeles Rams, San Francisco 49ers, Green Bay Packers, Houston Texans, Indianapolis Colts, Minnesota Vikings, Pittsburgh Steelers and Washington Football Team.

 Preseason games will also be announced Wednesday.